 That puts IT in a quandary.
-They’ve long been tasked with enforcing enterprise-wide technology standards, so the impulse of many in IT is to squash the citizen-developer movement.
-They consider apps written outside of their control as app development gone rogue.
+Professional developers have long been tasked with creating new business applications and enforcing corporate technology standards.
+Naturally, the impulse in IT departments is to squash the citizen developer movement.
+They consider business users who create apps written outside of IT control are low-quality and rogue.

 But a Computerworld article, “How CIOs cope when mobile app development goes rogue,” shows that rather than fight against citizen developers, IT should embrace them.
-And citizen developers should, in turn, use the tools and help IT can offer.
+The article builds a case for why environments sanction by corporate IT can digitally transform companies.
+The article also clearly explains that business users should, in turn, use approved citizen development tools and take advantage of the help IT staff can offer.

 Embracing citizen developers and low-code mobile app development